mimachniak/sysopslife.pages/_posts/2026-07-21-azure-guest-configuration.md

 ---

+## Step 1: Virtual Machine need to have those perquisites

+⁉️ Resource provider: Microsoft.GuestConfiguration
+⁉️System Assigne Identity / User Managed Idenity ⁉️Virtual machine extension is enabled, To use machine configuration packages that apply configurations, Azure VM guest configuration extension version 1.26.24 or later, or Arc agent 1.10.0 or later, is required.
+⁉️ Azure Arc servers are supported.

-## Step 1: Author and compile the DSC configuration
+## Step 2: Author and compile the DSC configuration

 Guest Configuration packages use a compiled DSC MOF.
 The following configuration writes a title and body for the Windows interactive logon message.